ZuperNova/openshift-web-console-deploy-image-exercise/README.md

 * Introduce Openshift's web console
 * Deploy an app from a prebuilt Docker image
 * Check status and logs in the web console
+* Set an environment variable in a deployment configuration
 * Learn basic troubleshooting of a failed deployment

 ## Steps

 ### Background
-Quickly review the source for the NodeJS app we are deploying at:
+Briefly review the source for the NodeJS app we are deploying at:
   https://github.com/svejk-ciber/nodejs-helloworld
 (you dont need to clone the repo).
 Notice how the Github Actions pipeline builds and publishes a Docker image from the NodeJS source.